Coming February 2024

 Follow her on Twitter @jaimeharker

-Waïl S. Hassan is a Professor of Comparative Literature and English at University of Illinois at Urbana-Champaign and a past president of the American Comparative Literature Association.
+Waïl S. Hassan is a Professor of Comparative Literature and English at University of Illinois Urbana-Champaign and a past president of the American Comparative Literature Association.
 He works in the fields of modern Arabic literature and intellectual history, Arab literary relations with the Americas, and postcolonial and translation theory.
-He is the author of Tayeb Salih: Ideology and the Craft of Fiction and Immigrant Narratives: Orientalism and Cultural Translation in Arab American and Arab British Literature, and he is currently writing a book about Arabs in Brazilian literature and popular culture.
-He has edited several books and special issues, including The Oxford Handbook of Arab Novelistic Traditions and Arab Latin America.
-Hassan has also translated لغز القاف, from the Portuguese O enigma de Qaf, by Alberto Mussa, and Thou Shalt Not Speak My Language, from the Arabic لن تتكلم لغتي, by Abdelfattah Kilito.
-To this volume, Hassan contributes Chapter 14, titled “The Hemispheric Arab American Novel.”
+He is the author of Tayeb Salih: Ideology and the Craft of Fiction (Syracuse University Press, 2003), Immigrant Narratives: Orientalism and Cultural Translation in Arab American and Arab British Literature (Oxford University Press, 2011), and Arab Brazil: Fictions of Tertiary Orientalism (Oxford University Press, forthcoming 2024).
+He has translated Abdelfattah Kilito’s Thou Shalt Not Speak My Language from Arabic and edited several books and special issues, including The Oxford Handbook of Arab Novelistic Traditions (Oxford University Press, 2017).
+To this volume, Hassan contributes Chapter 15, “The Arab American Novel.”

 Lauren Horst is a doctoral student of comparative literature at Columbia University, where she is completing her thesis on postcolonial literature and development discourse in the 1960s-1980s.
 She is also part of the Undergraduate Writing staff at Columbia College.
 She holds a B.A in Literature and Creative Writing from NYU Abu Dhabi.
-To this volume, she contributes Chapter 19, titled “The Romance Novel”, and its exemplum on J.R.
+To this volume, she contributes Chapter 20,“The Romance Novel,” and its exemplum on J.R.
 Ward’s Dark Lover.

 Find him at patell.net.

 Ralph E. Rodriguez is a Professor of American Studies, Ethnic Studies and English at Brown University.
 He is the author of two books: Latinx Literature Unbound: Undoing Ethnic Expectation, and Brown Gumshoes, winner of the 2006 MLA Best Book Prize in Latina/o and Chicana/o Studies.
-Rodriguez is currently working on a collection of short stories titled “The Music Inside You” and a novel, “Tell Me Who Your Friends Are.”
 His teaching interests include Latinx literature, creative nonfiction, contemporary fiction, and critical race studies.
-To this volume, Rodriguez contributes Chapter 11, titled “The Latinx Novel”, and its exemplum on Manuel Munoz’s What You See in the Dark.
+To this volume, Rodriguez contributes Chapter 12, titled “The Latinx Novel,” and its exemplum on Manuel Munoz’s What You See in the Dark.

 Follow him on Twitter @Ralphrod13

-Karen Skinazi is a scholar of multiethnic, women’s, and American literature, and senior teaching fellow and Director of Liberal Arts at the University of Bristol.
-She primarily writes about late 19th through 21st-century ethnic American and women’s literature and culture, and is the author of Women of Valor: Orthodox Jewish Troll Fighters, Crime Writers, and Rock Stars in Contemporary Literature and Culture.
-The book examines representations of an emergent literature by Orthodox Jewish women.
-Skinazi’s new research examines the productive interface between contemporary Anglo-American Muslim and Jewish women’s lives, literature, and activism.
-To this volume, she contributes Chapter 9, titled “Jewish American Fiction”, and its exemplum on Allegra Goodman’s Kaaterskill Falls: An American Story.
+Karen E. H. Skinazi is Associate Professor of Literature and Culture and Director of Liberal Arts at the University of Bristol.
+She is the author of Women of Valor: Orthodox Jewish Troll Fighters, Crime Writers, and Rock Stars in Contemporary Literature and Culture (2018), which received honorable mention for the 2019 Robert K. Martin/Canadian Association of American Studies Book Prize.
+She also published a critical edition of Marion: The Story of an Artist’s Model by Winnifred Eaton/Onoto Watanna, the first Asian North American novelist (2012).
+Skinazi’s new research examines Mizrahi culture and Jewish-Muslim relations.
+To this volume, she contributes Chapter 10, “Jewish American Fiction,” and its exemplum on Allegra Goodman’s Kaaterskill Falls.

 Follow him on Twitter @_waterman